An outcome is a statement about the knowledge, skills, attitudes, and/or abilities

 Social and Cultural Responsibility

-Demonstrate self-management and ethical awareness through practices that promote physical,
+Demonstrate self-understanding and ethical behavior through practices that promote physical,

 mental, and emotional well-being.